GeoscienceAustralia/cloud/docs/_pages/security_index.md

 ### So I've got an AWS space...

 * Don't commit your AWS credentials to public repositories.
 One solution could be [git-secrets](https://github.com/awslabs/git-secrets).
-If you do commit a key, delete it from AWS immediately.
+If you do commit a key, delete the key from AWS immediately.
 You might also want to look into [BFG](https://github.com/IBM-Swift/BluePic/wiki/Using-BFG-Repo-Cleaner-tool-to-remove-sensitive-files-from-your-git-repo) to delete content from git permanently.
 * Enable [Multi-Factor Authentication](https://aws.amazon.com/iam/details/mfa/) on all user accounts in your space.
 * Run [Cloudsploit](https://github.com/GeoscienceAustralia/cloudsploit-lambda) regularly to audit the security of the infrastructure in your space.
 * Have a read of the [AWS security whitepapers](https://aws.amazon.com/whitepapers/).